Task Force Related to the Rights of Coloradans with Disabilities - Housing Subcommittee

 Housing - What would help?

-by Ethan, 6 months agoWhat would help?
+by Ethan, over 1 year agoWhat would help?

 Invest in low-income housing solutions with optionality.
 I see more and more luxury condos and senior/55+ only housing popping up everywhere.
 Our community is being priced out of life at every turn.
 Long term, rent-controlled, or preferably rent-to-own stable housing will assure that one of the many things disabled people have to worry about is not where they'll live.